Hybrid vans: all you need to know

 What are the benefits of a hybrid van?

-London alone sees 280,000 commercial journeys made every day, thanks to the growth in online shopping.
+London alone sees 280,000 commercial journeys made every day right now, partly thanks to the growth in online shopping.
 In congested cities with a lot of stop-start traffic, a hybrid van is ideal, as braking helps recharge the batteries, thus saving fuel.
-They also improve the air quality in city and town centres.
+They also improve the local air quality in city and town centres.

 As long as hybrid vans emit less than 75g/km CO2, they're Congestion-Charge-exempt in London until October 2021.
 They don't have to pay to enter the capital's Ultra Low Emission Zone (ULEZ), either.
 Other UK cities are looking at bringing in similar measures, and most hybrid vans should remain exempt from them for some time to come.